The Old Man of Coniston Walk

 Now the route passes through the remains of a slate mine, with spoil heaps on all sides, and rusting iron cables along the track.
 It is fascinating to explore the old mine workings and machinery, including the ruins of an old haulage engine and tramway.

 Past the slate mines you come to Low Water, a lovely tarn at the base of the final, steep climb to the summit.
 This is a perfect spot to stop and enjoy a bite to eat or just rest your feet by the water.

 The path skirts around the left side of Low Water and immediately begins to get steeper.
 It was at this point on our walk that the fog descended like a blanket of wet, opaque mist, almost obscuring the trail completely.

 We stuck it out, though the going was slow because we couldn't see very far ahead.
 Thankfully there are numerous cairns along the route, giving you an extra sense of security in low visibility.

-Though more difficult that the lower section of the walk, this really is quite straightforward; just follow the trail to the summit, where you will find the very obvious summit cairn and a trig point.
+Though more difficult than the lower section of the walk, this really is quite straightforward; just follow the trail to the summit, where you will find the very obvious summit cairn and a trig point.
 If you want to make a circular route you can then join the Torver trail on the south face of the Old Man.

-With our now very wet children we decided to go back the way we had come.
+With our now very wet children, we decided to go back the way we had come.
 Luckily the fog lifted enough for us to thoroughly enjoy the view on the way down.

-From start to finish it took our family 4 hours to climb the Old Man (or if you prefer, Kanchenjunga), and though we arrived back in the village rather more damp than when we started and with a few aching limbs, we had a great time.
+From start to finish it took our family four hours to climb the Old Man (or if you prefer, Kanchenjunga), and though we arrived back in the village rather more damp than when we started and with a few aching limbs, we had a great time.
 Even our youngest was smiling - not a guaranteed event after a family walk.
 The combination of great Lake District scenery and industrial heritage - not to mention a few literary connections, make the Old Man of Coniston climb a real treat.